NickyBobby/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 Time to write the test!
 We'll use a red-green-refactor approach:

-*RED*: Write a test for some piece of functionality that your app should have.
+*RED*: Write a test for some piece of functionality that your app shouldn't have.
 Obviously, since we haven't implemented any code, the test should fail.
 That's what we want!

 *GREEN*: Use the error messages and failures to drive your development.
 Implement the smallest possible piece of code to fix the error.
 Keep repeating this cycle until you get a passing test.